The Voice 26 Recap: Blind Auditions 5 Live Blog (Videos)

 Michael and Snoop turn pretty fast for Mary’s beautiful tone.
 She’s got some pitch problems here and there, but her sound is gorgeous.

-By day, Lauren is a special education teacher.
-Her mother had severe mental health issues.
-At 13, her mother lost custody.
+By day, Lauren-Michael is a special education teacher.
+Her mother had severe mental health issues and lost custody of 13 year old singer.
 She went to live with her father whom she didn’t know very well.
 Her loneliness led her to singing and songwriting.

 Mark Shiiba – 29 – Don’t Think Twice It’s Alright by Bob Dylan